Delfi-CH/mc-server-manager-rust/README.md

   - 1.7.10

 - Minecraft 1.0.x - 1.7.x
-    - We currently dont support these versions.
+    - We dont support these versions.

 ### Modloaders